leonidpur/thriftvsgrpc/README.md

 * Client-side standard deviation
 * Server-side performance

-_Client-side performance_ (in bits per second) is amount of data transfered where time is taken for point to point operation from client's point of view:
+_Client-side performance (CSP)_ (in bits per second) is amount of data transfered where time is taken for point to point operation from client's point of view:
 1. Start of time.
 In client side: packing input from application’s entities to machine-generated types
 2. call to interface method
 3. In server-side: implementation(callback) function extracts data from generated types to application's entities and packs application return entity into machine-generated return value
 4. Client waits for return of the interface method.
 End of time.

 In other words, it should indicate how efficient is the full-stack of client/server RPC from client's point of view.
-(CSP)

-_Standard deviation_ is a deviation of "Client-side performance" measurements (SD).
+_Standard deviation (SD)_ is a deviation of "Client-side performance" measurements.
 It should give me an idea about how predictable(or consistent) the delay is.

-_Server-side performance_ in bits per second (SSP).
+_Server-side performance (SSP)_ in bits per second.
 In multiclient environment, overall time is measured from appearence if the first client call to the completion of the last client's call.
 It's a kind of measurement of possible contention.

 I used 2 benchmarks.
 500 calls of:
 Client gets from server 100 Kbype of “binary” (method A)